John Houlding

 John Houlding (c.
-August 1833 – 17 March 1902) was an English businessman and local politician, most notable for being, the founder of Liverpool Football Club and later Lord Mayor of Liverpool.
+August 1833 – 17 March 1902) was an English businessman and local politician, most notable for being the founder of Liverpool Football Club and later Lord Mayor of Liverpool.
 Formerly he was Everton FC Club President and member.

 In November 2017, Houlding was commemorated with a bronze bust outside Anfield to mark the 125th anniversary of Liverpool F.C.

 Biography

 Houlding was a businessman in the city of Liverpool.
 He was educated at Liverpool College and was active towards the end of the 19th century, owning a brewery that left him in a comfortable financial state for the rest of his life.
 He was elected to the Liverpool City Council as a Conservative representing the Everton ward, before being appointed Lord Mayor of Liverpool in 1897.
-He was also a member of the Orange Order, a Protestant fraternal organisation that had a large following in the Liverpool area.
+He was also a member of the Orange Order, a Protestant fraternal organisation that had a large following in the Liverpool area that operated under the Grand Orange Lodge of England.
 Houlding was also a freemason and founded Anfield Lodge No. 2215, he also attended Everton Lodge No. 823 and Hamer Lodge No. 1395.
 He was Provincial Senior Grand Warden in West Lancashire and, in 1897, was appointed Senior Grand Deacon.
 Houlding also attained the 33° of the Ancient and Accepted Scottish Rite.